qjack001/Spotted/blog/_posts/2018-8-17-cool-websites.md

 ## 2: [ELEVEN PLANTS FOR DUM-DUMS & COOL PPL](http://www.elevenplantsfordumdums.com/)

-This experimental website is the latest created by [Drew Marshall](http://www.workbydrew.com/), which although uses plants as a focus, is actually about fonts.
+This experimental website is the latest created by [Drew Marshall](http://www.workbydrew.com/) which, although uses plants as a focus, is actually about fonts.
 I know, I'm in heaven. ["ELEVEN PLANTS FOR DUM-DUMS & COOL PPL"](http://www.elevenplantsfordumdums.com/) displays 11 plants, each with its own font pairings and design.
 There is quite a bit of animation, as well as a little bit of custom type.
 Overall a very aesthetically pleasing, as well as aesthetically diverse website.

 [![ELEVEN PLANTS FOR DUM-DUMS & COOL PPL website](/images/screenshot-2018-003.png)](http://www.elevenplantsfordumdums.com/)